dice-group/DBpedia-Chatlog-Analysis/README.md

       * no. of failed responses per conversation and no. of questions that did not satisfy users
       * Conversation length after a negative feedback
       * character length of user-requests
-      * perform NER and find commonly asked topics - plot distribution
+      * perform NER and find commonly asked topics
       * if coreferences exist
       * the language of user-requests